EICTA, IIT Kanpur

 Frequently Asked Questions

-What are the main data types in Python?
+What are all the data types in Python?

 What is dynamic typing in Python?